What Parents Should Know about Auditory Dyslexia

 #5 Sound and symbol association issues

 With auditory dyslexia, the child can't associate graphemes with their phonemes.
-It means that the child with auditory dyslexia has difficulties understanding the 44 phonemes of the English alphabet.
+It means that the child with hearing dyslexia has difficulties understanding the 44 phonemes of the English alphabet.
 They also get confused because different letters may have other phonemic properties.
 For example, the “y” sounds like “e.”

 As a result, they have trouble with consonant combinations and the different sounds produced when combining consonants and vowels.
 These kids also struggle with letters' soft, hard, and silent sounds, which may also change depending on their position.